-The Indonesian Rubber Council projects that this year’s rubber absorption will only be around 550,000 tons, down about 22 percent compared to last year’s absorption of 711,360 tons.
+The Indonesian Rubber Council (DEKARINDO) projects that this year’s rubber absorption will only be around 550,000 tons, down about 22 percent compared to last year’s absorption of 711,360 tons.

 In line with this projection, the Central Statistics Agency noted that until the third quarter of 2020, the rubber and plastic rubber goods industry’s performance still contracted 9.61%.